Best oil-based gloss paint for exterior woodwork on period property

 And to achieve the harder and exaggerated shiny finish for the Number 10 look, you need more than just undercoat and gloss paint, and that is where a full skim or two of an oil-based fine surface filler and surfacer like Gras a Laquer comes into its own.
 Not dissimilar to Swedish Putty or Kodrin Spachtel it is the secret… As Patrick Baty pointed out, the Dutch have been using this technique for years, as witnessed by the superb doors in Amsterdam.

 There is a whole raft of information on the assorted oil based filler-surfacer products on the market.

 3 – Painting exterior woodwork on period property with designer oil-based undercoat and oil-based gloss.
 Using designer “posh” paint from companies like Little Greene and Paint Library is like a calm step back in time, when all was well with the world of oil paint.
 They look great and behave as expected ie they apply and dry.
 From undercoating, through to top coats, in normal conditions, the undercoat can be thoroughly sanded next day, and a topcoat, if applied in the morning, should tack off nicely by closing time the same day.

-Those 3 options work reliably, in an unreliable paint world to give you a top quality finish!
-So in summary:
+Those 4 options work reliably, in an unreliable paint world to give you a top quality finish!
+And in Holland, exteriors are painted in oil gloss, no ifs or buts, so look at Sikkens and Sigma and Wijzonol (the paint behind US-based Fine Paints of Europe.).

 If you use standard trade oil-based gloss and undercoat on exterior woodwork, and want to maintain high trade standards, especially where filling and sanding between coats is concerned, you will probably need to allow longer between coats than ever before.